cosandr/pyquaero/README.md

 * JinTu for [aerotools-ng](https://github.com/JinTu/aerotools-ng).
 Without his work, pyquaero would not exist.
 * The members of the [Aqua Computer Forum](https://forum.aquacomputer.de) for helping, reverse engineering and feedback.
 * @DrTron for sending dump files and for testing.
+* Martin from HWiNFO for the Quadro structure help and idea to use the HID device on Windows